 This basic tomato sauce pairs perfectly with almost every pasta shape, from farfalle to ziti.
-The recipe makes enough tomato sauce for dinner tonight plus 2 additional dishes (see related recipes at left).
+The recipe makes enough tomato sauce for dinner tonight plus 2 additional dishes.

 Storage tip: Extra tomato-basil sauce can be stored in airtight containers in the refrigerator for up to 3 days, or in the freezer for up to 3 months.
 When reheating the sauce, stir in an additional 1 to 2 Tbs. olive oil.

 - 1/4 cup olive oil

 - 8 cups canned chopped tomatoes with juice